spdk-morello/spdk/README.md

 The 'morello' branch of this repository contains changes to SPDK release v23.01 to support native builds on the Arm Morello platform running CheriBSD.

+This repository is not intended to be a permanent fork.
+It provides a convenient place to make work in progress visible to the community but the intent is upstream as much as possible.

+[rtegrity](https://rtegrity.com/) is leading the ongoing development of the project, as part of the [Digital Security by Design](https://www.dsbd.tech/) Technology Access Programme.

 ## Prerequisites

 The examples below assume the use of 'sudo' which can be installed and configured as 'root' using: